phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 - and we can write these 64-bit registers directly to memory using `mov qword` (quad word)

 ## Whats next?
 It's time to leave assembly behind[^leave_assembly_behind] and switch to some higher level language.
 We won't use any C or C++ (not even a single line).
 Instead we will use the relatively new [Rust] language.
 It's a systems language without garbage collections but with guaranteed memory safety.
 Through a real type system and many abstractions it feels like a high-level language but can still be low-level enough for OS development.
+The [next post] describes the Rust setup.

 [Rust]: https://www.rust-lang.org/
+[next post]: {{ site.url }}{{ page.next.url }}

 [^leave_assembly_behind]: Actually we will still need some assembly in the future, but I'll try to minimize it.